akash779/Backend-Project-ChaiCode/Readme.md

 Here, We learn how to store and interact with the database safely and create controllers and apis and more...

 - [Model Link]:(https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj?origin=share)
+- [Model Link (above model clone by me for updating the design according to me and it is on my account on the eraser.io)]:(https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj?origin=share)